nus-cs2113-AY2324S2/ip/docs/README.md

 ### Locating a Task by description: `find`

-Finds tasks whose descriptions contain the given keyword.
+Finds tasks whose descriptions contain the given keyword as a substring.

 **Format:** `find KEYWORD`
-- `KEYWORD`: The keyword to search for in the task descriptions.
+- `KEYWORD`: The keyword to search for within the task descriptions.
+- The search is case-sensitive and will find any tasks where the keyword is a valid substring of the task's description.
+For instance, `find meet` will return "meeting" and "meetings", but not "Meet" or "Meetings".
+- The indexes of the tasks found are not sequential as they correspond to their positions in the original complete list of tasks.
+For example, if three tasks contain the keyword, they might be indexed as 2, 4, 6 (instead of 1, 2, 3) reflecting their original order in the full list.
+This is to aid the user in identifying the correct index for other operations, such as `delete`, `mark`, or `unmark`, where the exact index of the task must be specified.

+**Examples:**

+- `find budget`
+  This will return tasks with descriptions containing "budget", such as "budget reports" or "budgeting".
+It will not return tasks with descriptions containing "Budget" or "Budgeting" due to case sensitivity.

 &nbsp;